DenverArtMuseum/her-brush/content/symposium/essay-fister.md

 ---
-title: "Essay"
+title: "Shining Light on Art by Japanese Buddhist Nuns"
+toctitle: Essay
 type: essay
 weight: 102
 contributor:
   - id: pfister
 ---

-## Shining Light on Art by Japanese Buddhist Nuns

 I have been engaged in researching women artists for nearly four decades, and in the past twenty-five years, I have focused particularly on Zen Buddhist nuns.
 This brief overview of my personal journey recounts some of the obstacles and opportunities I have encountered and considers how they shaped my research approach and philosophy.
 Imperial convents contain a treasure trove of objects and documents, but like some other institutions and private collections in Japan, they have been reluctant to open their doors to scholars.